-The Kernel Developer’s Guide describes how to create a MicroEJ Multi-Sandbox Firmware, i.e. a firmware that can be extended (statically or dynamically) to run and control the execution of new applications (called Sandboxed Applications).
+The Kernel Developer’s Guide describes how to create a Kernel Application: a Standalone Application that can be extended (statically or dynamically) to run and control the execution of new applications called Sandboxed Applications).

 The intended audience of this document are java developers and system architects who plan to design and build their own firmware.

-Here is a non-exhaustive list of the activities to be done by Multi-Sandbox Firmware Developers:
+Here is a non-exhaustive list of the activities to be done by Kernel Developers:

-- Defining a list of APIs that will be exposed to Applications, optionally by maintaining a custom Runtime Environment
+- Defining the set of APIs that will be exposed to Applications, optionally by maintaining a custom Runtime Environment

 - Managing lifecycles of applications (deciding when to install, start, stop and uninstall them)